textpattern/textpattern.github.io/tags/comments-form.md

 </txp:if_comments_allowed>
 ```

-And then an example of what the form @lineitem@ could contain:
+And then an example of what the form `lineitem` could contain:

 ```html
 <txp:comment_id />